3 Important Things To Know About Underage Drinking

 But there are also many offenses related to underage drinking that have nothing to do with vehicles.
 For example, it is an offense to misrepresent your age in order to obtain alcoholic beverages.
 It is also an offense to manufacture or sell a false ID card that could be used to buy alcohol.

 3. Removing An Offense From Your Record Is A Possibility

 An offense committed when you’re young can haunt you for years.
 In the short term, it can cost you financial aid.
 In the long term, it may show up in background checks for future employment, harming your job prospects.

 Pennsylvania law allows for a procedure called expungement to have certain offenses removed from your record.
 But the procedure for seeking this is complicated, making it crucial to proceed with help from an experienced attorney.

 Take Action To Protect Your Rights

-To arrange a confidential consultation with an experienced lawyer, give us a call at our office in State College at 814-470-8023 or complete the online form.
+To arrange a confidential consultation with an experienced college student defense attorney, give us a call at our office in State College at 814-470-8023 or complete the online form.
 We are available 24/7.